Emergency planning

 • The London Ambulance Service

 This group works together, sharing information, and responding consistently.
-The council's Emergency Planning Team also helps in the planning for London-wide and national emergencies.
+The council's Emergency Planning Team also helps plan for London-wide and national emergencies.

 Always call the emergency services on 999 to report an emergency.